MntCer/Rooc/README.md

 TODO

-> the two subsections above maybe too detailed to put in proposal.
+> the two subsections above maybe too detailed to put in proposal?

-###  ML-like Type System
+### Type System

-"TODO features a strong, static type system optimized for static analysis.
+> Modified here

+Rooc is a strong typed language.
+Programmers can also custom their own type.

 #### Custom Type